Rocket Pro Assist: Analyzing Underwriter-Broker Communication for Automation Opportunities

 Emails that coincide with a phone call per month would also be eliminated by an alternative means of question resolution

-I asked the Rocket Assist product managers about blind spots that disrupted the team's ability to make decisions about the product's roadmap.
-They mentioned that, even if we already had an idea of the categories that broker questions for underwriters fell into, we still didn't know exactly what questions were being asked, or how much effort it actually took the underwriters to respond to them.
+During a discussion with the Rocket Pro product managers they mentioned that, even if we already had an idea of the categories that broker questions for underwriters fell into, we still didn't know exactly what questions were being asked, or how much effort it actually took the underwriters to respond to them.

 Research Questions